Road cycle training only works well if you cycle on the roads! A good friend of mine signed up for an Ironman triathlon last year.

 His friends and family were waiting an extra 5 hours (!!!) for him to finish the race!

-He did not have a good day out and finished in over 17 hours.
+He did not have a good day out at all.

 Still a fantastic achievement and he can now say forever he finished an Ironman Triathlon but… boy- he suffered.